Primorski dnevnik

+History

 The newspaper was founded on 13 May 1945 in Trieste by the Yugoslav Partisans which occupied the city.
 It was founded as the main daily newspaper for the Yugoslav-occupied Slovenian Littoral, previously known as the Julian March.
 However, with the Yugoslav retreat from Trieste in early June 1945, and the establishment of the Free Territory of Trieste in September 1947, the newspaper became the herald of the Slovene community in Trieste and in other areas of the Friuli-Venezia Giulia region.